 [6] April 27, 2018

 [7] Use our forecaster to explore how policy changes could affect state prison populations.
-Adjust prison term lengths and admissions.
-Customize your choices by state and by offense type.
-Compare your forecast with the prison population in 2015 or what’s expected in 2025.
-And save and share what you find.
+Adjust prison admissions and term lengths and customize your choices by state and type of offense.
+Compare your forecast with the prison population in 2015 or what’s expected in 2025 and save and share what you find.

 [8] PROJECTIONS